asyncauto/wordpress/README.md

 replace my-s3-bucket in ```.ebextensions/wp.config``` with your bucket name.

-### Note:
+### Notes:
-- This is a single site setup. for multisite 👉: http://codex.wordpress.org/Create_A_Network
+- This is a single site setup.
+For multisite here's the things to know before 👉: http://codex.wordpress.org/Create_A_Network
-- We would reccommend using Mysql. 👉 https://codex.wordpress.org/Using_Alternative_Databases
+- We recommend using Mysql.
+Here's why 👉 https://codex.wordpress.org/Using_Alternative_Databases